List of best-selling albums in the United Kingdom

 Greatest Hits by the British rock band Queen (pictured) is the best-selling album in the UK.

 The best-selling album in the United Kingdom is Greatest Hits, a compilation album by the British rock band Queen that was first released in 1981.
-As of July 2022, it has sold more than seven million copies, of which approximately 124,000 have been from downloads.
-Queen's second greatest hits album, Greatest Hits II, has sold more than 3.9 million copies since being released in 1991, which includes 50% of sales of box sets containing both albums and 33% of sales of box sets of Queen's three Greatest Hits albums.

-Of the UK's 40 best-selling albums, more than half are by British artists, with the remaining albums being by artists from the United States, Canada, Sweden, Jamaica and Ireland.
-Six acts feature on the chart with more than one album, with Michael Jackson being the only artist to feature three times.
-The most-represented record label is Epic Records with four entries, while the decade that appears the most is the 2000s, with 12 of the entries having been released during that period, despite its "general background of declining sales and internet piracy".
+As of July 2026, Greatest Hits has sold more than 7.8 million copies in the UK.
+Of the UK's 70 best-selling albums, more than half are by British artists, with the remaining albums being by artists from the United States, Canada, Sweden, Jamaica and Ireland.
+Fifteen acts feature on the chart with more than one album, with five featuring three times.
+The most-represented record label is Epic Records with six entries, while the decade that appears the most is the 2000s, with 24 of the entries having been released during that period, despite its "general background of declining sales and internet piracy".